talyaron/full-stack-tsofen48/javascript/08-DOM mainpulations/HomeWork/create.md

- create this page using javascript, from array of objects: articles = [{title:'bla', subTitle:'bla bal', image:'img source', background-color:'blue'}]
+ create this page using javascript, from an array of objects: articles = [{title:'bla', subTitle:'bla bal', image:'img source', background-color:'blue'}]